SCCM-Zone/SCCM-Zone.hugo/content/posts/bitlocker-compliance-and-policy-reporting-with-sccm.md

 ---
 #bigimg: [{src: "uploads/posts/2018/cover-bitlocker_user_chair.jpeg"}]
-title: "BitLocker Compliance and Policy Reporting with SCCM"
+title: "BitLocker Compliance and Policy Reporting with MEMCM/SCCM"
 subtitle: "If you are looking for a comprehensive BitLocker report, look no more…"
-description: ""
+description: "List Bitlocker compliance and policy settings with MEMCM/SCCM."
 author: "Ioan Popovici"
 author_link: "https://sccm.zone/"
 logo: "/uploads/authors/ioan_popovici.jpg"